How to transfer money from your credit card to bank account

 Can I transfer money from a credit card to a debit card?

-Bear in mind that purchases made with your debit card don’t have the same purchase protection as credit cards, although you may be able to dispute payments with your debit card provider through a process commonly referred to as chargeback.
+Bear in mind that purchases made with your debit card don’t have the same purchase protection as those made with credit cards, though you may be able to dispute payments with your debit card provider through a process commonly referred to as chargeback.

 What happens when the interest-free deal on my credit card ends?